29 Non-Diamond Engagement Rings That Make a Statement

 If you're in the market for the moody look of a black diamond center stone, consider a more cost-efficient black onyx engagement ring set in contrasting rose gold—it's just as edgy and chic as pricier versions.

-It doesn't get more classic than an Aokya pearl center stone in a diamond cluster setting.
+Whether you were born in June or you love the luster of pearls, it doesn't get more classic than an Aokya pearl center stone in a diamond cluster setting.

 Calling all boho brides.
 This Australian opal ring with an ornate setting is equal parts ethereal and glam.